watermelonwolverine/Filename-Tag-Generator/README.md

 Make yourself clear about these limitations before using this program as they cannot be circumvented.

-That said in most cases it´s pretty easy to stay below the limits unless you use very high number of long tags.
+That said in most cases it´s pretty easy to stay below the limits unless you use a very high number of long tags.

 # Usage